SiemdeNijs/packetcrypt_rs_SNcomp/README.md

 # 🌻⛏️👾 SNcomp version of packetcrypt_rs annminer
 These packetcrypt miners are pre-compiled by Siem, with custom flags and tinkering.

 Use at your own risk.
 No warranty.
-No support.
+No (or very limited) support.

 > include jemalloc flag for supported devices